vircadia/vircadia-docs-sphinx/docs/source/explore/get-started/install.rst

 * If you are using Interface only to explore the metaverse, then you should have internet speeds of at least **10 Mbit/s download/2 Mbit/s** upload.
 * If you are hosting a domain on your Sandbox, you need to add **10 Mbit/s** upload for each user you want to concurrently visit your domain.
 You will need only **2 Mbit/s** upload per user if you host your assets on an external web-server rather than your domain-server.

-.. note:: Linux builds are currently experimental.
-If you run into trouble with the supplied AppImages you can try building Vircadia yourself using the `Linux Build Guide <https://github.com/kasenvr/project-athena/blob/kasen/core/BUILD_LINUX.md>`_ or `Vircadia-Builder <https://github.com/daleglass/vircadia-builder>`_.
+.. note:: A world that is specifically build for low-end systems might run fine on slightly less system memory or lower CPU core count.

-.. note:: Running Vircadia in VR mode will need a much better graphics adapter, depending on your VR-System.
+.. note:: Running Vircadia on a high resolution display or in VR mode will need a much better graphics adapter, depending on your displays resolution and targeted framerate.

 -----------------------------------
 Download Vircadia Installer